-When I think of Danger, only one story comes to mind, gunfights.
-It was a daily activity for our squad in 1-5 Cavalry infantry.
-Our mission was simple, hunt down and kill any insurgents inside the Wadi-Us-Saalam cemetery and destroy they’re weapons cache.
-It was an experience I’ll never forget because I came close to death several times a day for a month straight.
+It was an experience I’ll never forget.
+I came close to death several times a day for a month straight.
 I don’t know if I was extremely lucky or extremely blessed, all I know is that I survived.

-The chapter begins after my sergeant took a bullet and fell off the ledge of the building.
+The chapter begins after my sergeant takes a sniper bullet to the shoulder and falls off the ledge of the building we were engaging from.
 We came under heavy weapons fire that pinned us down onto of the roof.
-I’m the medic so I had to get over to him to patch the wound up and evacuate him.
+I’m the medic so I had to get over to patch his wounds up and evacuate him.

 Chapter 17: Danger

 Bullets rattled the wall behind me, spraying chunks of rock and dust into the air.
 B was trying to stick his head up and look out but kept falling back flat on the ground when the rounds went pinging off the cement around us.
 The only thing I could do was picture the sergeant bleeding out to death.